-&lt;sup>1 Required by 2023
+1 Required by 2023

-State does not specify dyslexia but does require preparation programs to include instruction in multisensory intervention strategies and explicit, systematic and/or sequenced, multisensory approaches to teaching the essential components of reading.
-This type of teaching is considered best practice for teaching reading to students with dyslexia.
+2 State does not require training on dyslexia identification but does require preparation programs to include training on explicit, systematic and/or sequenced, multisensory instruction.
+This type of teaching is considered the best practice for teaching reading to students with dyslexia.